burnol-math/irwin/README.md

   gain from using multiple precisions for the `RealField` objects.
 On a current personal computer it will obtain 50000 digits of the classic Kempner sum in a matter of hours (depending on your hardware).
-This computation attempted with the 2024 version would have (with level=3, hence needing binomial coeffients up to `N=25000`) would need circa 470 gigabytes of computer memory.
+This computation attempted with the 2024 version would have needed (with level=3, hence needing binomial coefficients up to `N=25000`) circa 470 gigabytes of computer memory.
 In contrast, the 2025 version needs less than 113 megabytes...